 Now, the equations we use can be as complicated as we like.
 But, let's begin with the basics.

-A Simple Customer Lifetime Value Formula
+How to Calculate Customer Lifetime Value Formula

 First, we need to calculate the average annual profit contribution per customer, and we'll call this figure ‘X'.